 Much like Horton from Horton Hears A Who, I had never heard tell of a small speck of dust that is able to yell before becoming a student at Brewton-Parker.
 To many, Mount Vernon itself is nothing more than a mere speck of dust.
-However, nestled snugly within that speck of dust is a small college named Brewton-Parker College.
+However, nestled snugly within that speck of dust is a small college named Brewton-Parker Christian University.
 The address to that college is 201 David-Eliza Fountain Circle.
 David and Eliza Fountain were my great-great-great grandparents and I am a fourth generation student here.
 Even so, Brewton-Parker was the name of the college that I, being from Mount Vernon, never wanted to attend.

 But somehow, I am here.